 About a mile in, we reach the beginning of downtown.
 There are lots of small galleries mostly closed, an ice cream place, a few luxury weed shops, and eventually I see a large blue awning that reads “Santorini Restaurant.”
 “Look,” I tell you, “not that I want to be walking around with Greek food in my stomach right now, but it looks like a nice enough place to eat, and I’m hungry.”
 “Fine with me,” you say.

 As we’re seated, we walk past a man playing guitar.
-It’s not a bouzouki, but I tell myself it must be possible to play some Greek music on the guitar – so I should reserve judgment.
-Five minutes of Spanish guitar later, I look around to see if anyone is as disturbed as me by the bait-n-switch.
+It’s not a bouzouki, but I tell myself it must be possible to play some Greek music on the guitar – so I should reserve judgment for now.
+Five minutes of Spanish guitar later, I look around to see if anyone is disturbed by the bait-n-switch as much as I am.
 They’re not.
 Not by the music, the vaguely middle-eastern menu, or the comically tacky Greek decor.
 In their defense, a non-Greek trying to decorate a restaurant to make it look very Greek is exactly how a Greek decorates a Greek restaurant.

 But there’s Retsina on the menu, and despite a street vendor in Athens once telling us that Restina is a Greek-American scam, I feel very Greek when I have it, very in-touch with my roots, and it’s all I need to get over the feeling that I am the only one in the restaurant who knows we were all being lied to – musically, culinarily – even the continuously scrolling images on the TVs at either end of the restaurant are of places in Turkey and Italy and Spain.
 But it’s OK.
 A second glass of Retsina, and we are trying to figure out what language the waiters are speaking.
 Not English, but not Greek either.
 We pay the bill and walk unsteadily back onto the strip.